echo-hmwang/echo-hmwang.github.io/_pages/about.md

   - /about.html
 ---
 ## About me
-I am currently a Ph.D. student at The Chinese University of Hong Kong, where I am supervised by Prof. [Xunying Liu](https://www1.se.cuhk.edu.hk/~xyliu/).
+I am currently a Ph.D. candidate at The Chinese University of Hong Kong, where I am supervised by Prof. [Xunying Liu](https://www1.se.cuhk.edu.hk/~xyliu/).
 Prior to this, I received my B.Eng. degree from the Faculty of Electronic and Information Engineering at [Xi'an Jiao Tong University](http://www.xjtu.edu.cn/) in 2023.

 ## Education